couple at Oracle Park for a San Francisco Giants baseball game

 On the way you go up and down some of San Francisco’s famous hills, and get some amazing views of the skyline, the bay, and Alcatraz.
 It even stops at the top of Lombard Street.

-3. Bike or Walk the Golden Gate Bridge
+3. Bike, Walk or Admire the Golden Gate Bridge

 It’s the symbol of the city, so of course it’s on the list.
 Every time I come home from a trip and see the Golden Gate Bridge, I smile.
 It never gets old, whether smothered in fog or gloriously International Orange (the official color).